 Now that I mentioned speeds, doing an Opera VPN review without a speed test is pointless, right?
 You wanna know how fast Opera VPN is and you want to know it now.
 No problem.

-I test each service for 3 days, 3 times a day, using several server locations.
-Instead of 4, I’m using 3 server locations this time because that’s what Opera VPN offers.
-My location is Eastern Europe and my native internet speeds look something like this:
+We test each service for 3 days, 3 times a day, using several server locations.
+Instead of 4, we’re using 3 server locations this time because that’s what Opera VPN offers.
+Our location is in Eastern Europe and our native internet speeds look something like this:

-Now, when testing Opera VPN on all 3 locations, I got speed test results that resemble something like this:
+Now, when testing Opera VPN on all 3 locations, we got speed test results that resemble something like this:

 Europe: